 - a.
 Demonstrate on-going commitment of administrative, nursing and physician leadership support for the program. - b.
-Identify a Physician Champion who will serve as the medical liaison for medical and business community stakeholders. - c.
-Identify Community Stakeholders in compliance with the Hub and Spoke Model framework established by the Rural Hospital Stabilization Committee. - d.
-Designate a Project Manager who will be the primary point of contact for the Grantee. - e.
-Participate in New Grantee Orientation Webinar scheduled and conducted by SORH.

-- f.
-Conduct a minimum of two (2) Community Engagement Meetings during the funding period. - g.
-Participate in quarterly meetings scheduled and conducted by SORH. - h.
-Prepare and submit quarterly invoices and reports utilizing reporting formats provided by SORH. - Maintain on-going communication and be responsive to additional requests and requirements as directed by SORH during the funding period.
-(Refer to Resource Document Section 1: Definitions for additional information specific to items "b", "c", "d", and "f" above).
+Designate a Project Manager who will be the primary point of contact for the Grantee. - c.
+Participate in New Grantee Orientation Webinar scheduled and conducted by SORH. - d.
+Participate in quarterly meetings scheduled and conducted by SORH. - e.
+Prepare and submit quarterly invoices and reports utilizing reporting formats provided by SORH. - f.
+Maintain on-going communication and be responsive to additional requests and requirements as directed by SORH during the funding period.